Yang Yang (badminton): Career

 Yang began training in 1975, when he was 12 years old.
 He was recruited by the Chinese national team in 1983.
 He won his first Chinese national championship title in 1984.
 In 1985, he won the Hong Kong Open by defeating Morten Frost.
 In 1986, he won the Japan Open and the Hong Kong Open for the second straight year, and also helped China to regain the Thomas Cup (men's world team championship) from Indonesia by winning key matches.
 In the late 80s he dominated international singles play, winning the World Championships over Morten Frost in 1987 and over young Ardy Wiranata in 1989.
 In 1988 he also won the Olympic exhibition event in Seoul (badminton became an official Olympic sport at the next games in Barcelona).
 In 1989 he added the venerable All-England Championships to his tally; thus, by twenty-five, he captured all the titles by which "greatness" in the sport is generally measured.

 China's Golden Generation

-As a member of China's golden badminton generation of the 1980s which included the almost equally brilliant singles stars Zhao Jianhua and Xiong Guobao, Yang Yang played an important role in making China the major world badminton superpower.
+As a member of China's golden badminton generation of the 1980s which included stars Zhao Jianhua and Xiong Guobao, Yang Yang played an crucial role in making China the major world badminton superpower.
 His play was instrumental in China's consecutive Thomas Cup (men's world team) titles in 1986, 1988, and 1990.